Jun-Zhang-32108/Sentiment-Analysis/README.md

         python3 app.py -model bert -modelPath #where you store bert model#

+To run the program with GPT-style Transformer model:

+        python3 app.py -model transformer -modelPath #where you store transformer model#

 A ready-to-used model trained by me with BERT base uncased on movie review data can be found [here](https://drive.google.com/drive/folders/1Fb-bwNUewYckwTQVu3A0pwkAK2znVex8?usp=sharing).

+Fine-tuned transformer model on IMDB dataset can be found [here](https://drive.google.com/open?id=1nRKgnsazET0N5TpTPHXLerNQNvkk-hdH)

 To install the dependencies: